krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - Annotate gateway can have up to 1,500 virtual tapes with a maximum aggregate capacity of one petabytes.
 - All data transferred between the gateway and AWS storage is encrypted using SSL.
 - all data stored by Tape Gateway in S3 is encrypted with server-side encryption using Amazon S3 managed encryption keys, SSE-S3

+##### DataSync vs Storage gateway
+- data sync
+  - to transfer data
+  - uses agent (=VM) that is used to read/write data from your storage
+- storage gateway
+  - storage system store your data in cloud
+  - storage gatway appliance (=VM)

 ### Architecture Patterns